mli/deepnumpy-doc/guide/crash-course/6-use_gpus.md

-# Use GPUs
+# Step 6: Use GPUs to increase effiency
 :label:`crash_course_gpu`

-We often use GPUs to train and deploy neural networks, because it offers significant more computation power compared to CPUs.
-In this tutorial we will introduce how to use GPUs with MXNet.
+In this step, you learn how to use graphics processing units (GPUs) with MXNet.
+If you use GPUs to train and deploy neural networks, you get significantly more computational power when compared to central processing units (CPUs).

+## Prerequisites

-First, make sure you have at least one Nvidia GPU in your machine and CUDA properly installed.
-Other GPUs such as AMD and Intel GPUs are not supported yet.
-Then be sure you have installed the GPU-enabled version of MXNet.
+Before you start the other steps here, make sure you have at least one Nvidia GPU in your machine and CUDA properly installed.
+GPUs from AMD and Intel are not supported.
+Install the GPU-enabled version of MXNet.

-Let's check the number GPUs are available.
+Use the following commands to check the number GPUs that are available.

 ```{.python .input  n=2}
 from mxnet import np, npx, gluon, autograd